aptos-labs/aptos-core/terraform/helm/fullnode/README.md

 Configuration
 -------------

-This Helm chart deploys a public fullnode for the Aptos blockchain network.
-The fullnode connects to Aptos validators and synchronises the blockchain state to a persistent volume.
+This Helm chart deploys a public fullnode for the Supra blockchain network.
+The fullnode connects to Supra validators and synchronises the blockchain state to a persistent volume.
 It provides a [REST API][] for interacting with the blockchain.